rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise-4.md

 ### Delete the Operator

-Log in as a cluster administrator and delete the operator using:
+Log in to OpenShift as ${USER} and delete the operator using:
 ```bash
 $ make undeploy
 ```